 Submersible Electric Pumps

 Submersible electric pumps by Grekkon limited are available in various sizes, from shallow well to deep borehole models.
-They are all stainless steel models designed to work under water only.
+Their submersible electric pumps are all stainless steel models designed to work under water only.

 What to consider in these pumps